Việt Nam Quang Phục Hội: Legacy

 The Quang Phục Hội never gained strong position within Vietnam, but its ideas did were adopted by later independence movements.
-Màu wrote a proclamation for distribution in Vietnam that elaborated their views.
-Quang Phục Hội laid the blame for the colonisation of the country at the feet of the Nguyễn Dynasty.
+Hoàng Trọng Mậu wrote a proclamation for distribution in Vietnam that elaborated their views.
+Quang Phục Hội laid the blame for the colonisation of the country at the feet and cowardice of the Nguyễn Dynasty.
 The piece clearly proclaimed that the Vietnamese people as a whole were the owners of the country, not a given royal family and said that if Vietnam was to be restored to independence, it was to be through the efforts of the whole of Vietnamese society.
 They declared that a democratic republic was necessary, the first time that the term was used in Vietnamese.